Ofosu Adjei-Afriyie

-Ofosu Adjei-Afriyie is a Master’s student in Cellular and Molecular Medicine.
-Ofosu’s research is focused on insulin resistance in Myotonic Dystrophy Type 1 (DM1).
-He will attempt to further elucidate and characterize the mechanisms that underlie the pathophysiology of insulin resistance in DM1, by investigating how exercise may impact the insulin resistance in DM1 using DM1-afflicted tissue and cellular models of the disease.
+Ofosu’s research focused on insulin resistance in Myotonic Dystrophy Type 1 (DM1).
+He investigated the mechanisms that underlie the pathophysiology of insulin resistance in DM1 by exploring how exercise impacted animal and cellular models of the disease.

 For his undergraduate honours project, Ofosu joined the Lochmüller lab to study the therapeutic effects of MuSK agonist antibodies on mutant AGRIN CMS mice models.